 Artemis Fowl Filming Locations

-Whiterocks Beach, Portrush, County Antrim
+Whiterocks Beach, Portrush, Co.
+Antrim

 Directed by Northern Ireland native Sir Kenneth Branagh and featuring an all-star cast, Disney’s Artemis Fowl is based on Irish author Eoin Colfer’s best-selling young adult book of the same name.
 Filmed on location along Northern Ireland’s Causeway Coast in the summer of 2018, you will notice some familiar natural beauty spots like Whiterocks Beach, Portrush.
 A great film to enjoy with the whole family, you will be inspired to find adventure in the stunning locations.